 Introduction to Machine Learning in R

-This is a two day course covering the application of machine-learning methodology to real-world analytics problems.
+This course will cover the application of machine-learning methodology to real-world analytics problems.
 The course outlines the stages involved in a machine learning analysis, and walks through how to perform them using the R programming language and the tidymodels suite of packages by Rstudio.
 Participants will be provided with exercises to complete in R, as well as interactive quizzes so as to gain hands-on experience in using the methods presented.

 The individual stages of: problem formulation, data preparation, feature engineering, model selection and model refinement will be walked through in detail giving participants a solid process to follow for any machine-learning analysis.
 This includes methods for evaluating machine-learning models in terms of a performance metric as well as assessing bias and variance.

 Be familiar with the overall process of how to apply machine-learning methods in an analysis project

 Understand the differences and similarities between statistical modelling and machine-learning theories

 Have gained hands-on experience in working with the tidymodels suite of packages in R

 Gain an intuitive understanding of how several specific machine-learning methods solve the problems of prediction and classification

 Introduction to machine-learning: parsnip package; basic train and test

 Stages of machine-learning: problem formulation; data preparation; feature engineering; model selection

 Highlighted Models: Decision trees and random forests; K-nearest neighbours, linear regression and logistic regression.